CluedIn-io/CluedIn.Documentation/docs/040-integration/data-sources/150-endpoint.md

     Bridge mode allows you to use less storage and memory, resulting in increased performance.
 Use this mode when your mapping will not change over time and you want to use the ingestion endpoint only as a mapper.

 {:.important}
-When you send the data to CluedIn via ingestion point, a separate data set is created.
-If you want to send more data, add a new ingestion point instead of reusing the existing one.
+When you send the data to CluedIn via ingestion endpoint, a separate data set is created.
+If you want to send more data, add a new ingestion endpoint instead of reusing the existing one.

-## Add ingestion point
+## Add ingestion endpoint

-An ingestion point is a channel through which CluedIn can receive data from external sources.
+An ingestion endpoint is a channel through which CluedIn can receive data from external sources.

-**To add an ingestion point**
+**To add an ingestion endpoint**

-1. On CluedIn home page, in the **Integrations** section, select **Import from ingestion point**.
+1. On CluedIn home page, in the **Integrations** section, select **Import from ingestion endpoint**.

-    The **Import from ingestion point** pane opens, where you can choose the group for storing the data source and define preliminary mapping configuration.
+    The **Import from ingestion endpoint** pane opens, where you can choose the group for storing the data source and define preliminary mapping configuration.

 1. On the **Configure** tab,  do the following: